bhaswanthc/notes/content/docs/TryHackMe/Vulnversity.md

 Ctrl + Z
 ```

-Set the terminal to raw mode and disables echoing of input characters and foreground the process.
+Set the terminal to raw mode, disable echoing of input characters and foreground the process.

 ```shell
 stty raw -echo && fg